Leonor2004/FSI_24-25/Logbooks/LOGBOOK11.md

     </figure>
 </div>

-Files Generated:
+And this command generated this files:
 - ca.key: The private key of the CA.
 - ca.crt: The self-signed certificate.

-We used this command inspect the CA certificate.
+Then we used this command inspect the CA certificate.

 ```bash
 openssl x509 -in ca.crt -text -noout
 ```
 In this certificate we looked especially at two things.
-We looked for the CA Certificate Indicator and found it: CA:TRUE
+We looked for the CA Certificate Indicator that would confirm it is a CA certificate and found it: `CA:TRUE`.

 <div align="center">
     <figure>
         <img src="images/logbook11/image-1.png">
-        <figcaption style="font-size: smaller">Figure 2: ?? </figcaption>
+        <figcaption style="font-size: smaller">Figure 2: CA Certificate with CA:TRUE </figcaption>
     </figure>
 </div>